Mr. Ouch

 Mr. Ouch is a hazard symbol developed by the US’s National Electrical Manufacturers Association (NEMA) to represent electrical hazard within pad-mounted transformers.
 Unlike other high-voltage warning symbols, Mr. Ouch was specifically designed with young children in mind.
 It is part of NEMA Standard 260-1996, Safety Labels for Pad-Mounted Switchgear and Transformers Sited in Public Areas, which lays out design guidelines for a complete label design that incorporates the Mr. Ouch symbol.

-Mr. Ouch is similar in name, purpose, and concept to the UPMC Children's Hospital of Pittsburgh's "Mr. Yuk" design used to label poisonous substances, although the two symbols were developed independently.
+Mr. Ouch is similar in name, purpose, and concept to the UPMC Children's Hospital of Pittsburgh's "Mr. Yuk" design used to label poisonous substances; however, the two symbols were developed independently.

 Appearance

-Mr. Ouch is anthropomorphized electricity.
+Mr. Ouch is anthropomorphized electrical arc.
 The design shows a snarling, octopus-like creature with jagged, lightning-bolt arms throwing a child backwards.

 Background

 An older text only 'High Voltage' label on a pad mounted transformer.
 (Note: This label's exact year is unknown, however 'The Illuminating Company' was renamed in 1997, dating the label's design to before 1997.)

 In early 1981, several member companies of NEMA began studying how to prevent young children from being electrocuted by electrical transformers.
 This followed incidents where transformer cabinets were vandalized or left unlocked, allowing access to the high-voltage equipment inside and resulting in disfigurement and death.
 NEMA realized that existing signage did not adequately convey the danger, either because it required literacy (text-only warnings) or because existing symbols were too abstract to register on a child (typically bolts of electricity).

 Concerned about "failure to warn" lawsuits, NEMA began exploring ways of warning young children about the dangers of exposed high-voltage equipment.
 Member companies within NEMA's Transformer Section formed a task force—the Task Force on Safety Labels for Pad-Mounted Switchgear and Transformers Sited in Public Areas—to design a safety label that very young children would understand, as well as standards on how that label was to be used.